YottaDB/YDBDoc/MessageRecovery/errors.rst

 LSINSERTED, Line YYYY, source module XXXX exceeds maximum source line length; line seperator inserted, terminating scope of any prior IF, ELSE, or FOR

 Compile Time Warning: Indicates that source XXXX line YYYY exceeded the maximum line length and YottaDB separated it into multiple lines to allow continued parsing.
 Internally, YottaDB represents the generated code as N lines for this source line, where N is the number of segments extracted from this source line.
-Be aware that as a result of this, source lines containing a command whose scope is rest of the line (IF, ELSE, FOR), are now split into multiple lines, each with a separate scope.
+Be aware that as a result of this, source lines containing a command whose scope is the rest of the line (IF, ELSE, FOR), are now split into multiple lines, each with a separate scope.

 Action: Consider refactoring code to avoid source line lengths in excess of 8192 characters.